G89Cl215/table-de-hash/README.txt

 addresses in a line of the dispatcher in htable_type_dispatcher.c.
 It also needs the size of the structure it must treat, which is the last field of a dispatcher line.

+Users may find an example of what functions you need to write in the string_routines.c and bash_routines.c files, as theyall the functions needed to distinguish between the to native behaviours this module offers.

 /!\ Setting behaviour is done at initialisation /!\
 The index in the dispatcher of the line you add and/or want to use must also be